esh6597/paper-drip-full/README.md

 Currently rehauling the old db.json file to match with Mongoose Schema for easier database building later on as well as easier testing for client code.

+### Currently looking for:

+- Advice on comment formatting and import organization
+- Libraries I might be missing out on
+- Production and AWS tips

 # About

 This isn't a newfangled library or anything like that; Paper Drip is just a